 In 2014, the Royal Canadian Mint released two coins – a 50-cent silver-plated coin as well as a one-ounce Fine silver $20 coin – to mark the 100th anniversary of the sinking of the Empress of Ireland as part of its three-coin Lost Ships in Canadian Waters series.

 The 50-cent coin was designed by Canadian artist Yves Bérubé and presents an artistic representation of the Empress of Ireland in the final moments leading up to the collision.
-There is an eerie stillness to the scene as the ship sails along the St. Lawrence River.
-The thick fog fills the cool night air and enshrouds the ship, extending beyond the image field on both sides.
-The ship’s bow and port side are rendered in beautiful detail, and are faintly illuminated by the light from the ship’s windows and portholes.
+There ship is depicted sailing along the St. Lawrence River as thick fog fills the cool night air and enshrouds the ship.
+The ship’s bow and port side are faintly illuminated by the light from the ship’s windows and portholes.
 Engraved above the image field is the ship’s bell, which sat atop one of the ship’s masts.
 It is perhaps the most well-known artifact to be recovered from the ship’s watery grave.

 The $20 coin was designed by Canadian artist John Horton and uses selective paint to recreate the imminent collision of the Empress of Ireland and the Norwegian collier Storstad during the early morning hours of May 29, 1914.
 Rolling in from the coast and engraved in the background, the thick fog comes between the two ships in the coloured centre portion of the image field.
 The shadowy image of the Storstad emerges from the right side of the image, its sharp bow in line to make contact with the Empress‘s starboard side.
 The passenger ship’s stern and funnels are partially unobstructed by the fog in this image to provide a glimpse of the liner before tragedy would send it to its final resting place on the bottom of the St. Lawrence River.